davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 $$ \color{RubineRed}{0.3251} \color{black}= \frac{ \color{BlueGreen}{(.19)}\color{purple}{(.05)} } { \color{BlueGreen}{(.19)}\color{purple}{(.05)} + \color{orange}{(.0214)}\color{orangered}{(.95)} } $$

-So we see that when we decrease our guess as to the advantage lent by the weighted coin, the probability that a 21/30 heads trial is weighted decreases as well, in this case from 70.84 when the weight was 75-25, to 32.51 percent now that the advantage has been reduced to 55-45.
+So we see that when we decrease our guess as to the advantage lent by the weighted coin, the probability that a 21+/30 heads trial is actually weighted decreases as well, in this case from 70.84 when the weight was 75-25, to 32.51 percent now that the advantage has been reduced to 55-45.
 This should be somewhat intuitive.
-When the coin was weighted 75-25, 21/30 heads was a very likely outcome (.99), whereas when the weight is 55-45, that outcome is only 19.0 percent likely.
-We should thus be less inclined to suggest the coin is rigged, and more inclined to explain it away as a matter of chance.
+When the coin was weighted 75-25, 21+/30 heads was a very likely outcome (.99), whereas when the weight is 55-45, that outcome is only 19.0 percent likely.
+We should thus be less inclined to suggest the coin is rigged, and more inclined to explain the outcome away as a matter of chance.

 Lets work in the opposite direction now.
-If i were in Mos Eisley, I would certainly expect many of my opponents to try and use weighted coins to give them an advantage.
+If i were in the Mos Eisley cantina, I would certainly expect my many unscrupulous opponents to try to use weighted coins to give them an advantage.
 Lets say 35 percent.
-However, these swindlers are not stupid, and they would most likely be in it for the long haul.
-I'd assume that the weight would only be 55-45.
-If my opponent got 21/30 heads in such a scenario, we get an equation of:
+However, these swindlers are not foolish, and they would most likely be in it for the long haul.
+I'd assume that they would use a coin that gives them no more than a 55-45 advantage.
+If my opponent got 21+/30 heads in such a scenario, we get an equation of:

 $$ \color{RubineRed}{0.8270} \color{black}= \frac{ \color{BlueGreen}{(.19)}\color{purple}{(.35)} } { \color{BlueGreen}{(.19)}\color{purple}{(.35)} + \color{orange}{(.0214)}\color{orangered}{(.65)} } $$

 Thus, if i'm on Mos Eisely and my opponent gets 21/30 heads, given my prior assumptions I should be 82.70 percent confident that he is swindling me.
-It might be wise to shoot first.

 ## P-values revisited

 We now should have a pretty good idea that p-values alone don't tell us how confident to be that an outcome is the result of an effect.
 For that we need the prior probability of seeing the effect (how often we expected to see a rigged coin) and the liklihood that the outcome would occur given the effect (the weight the coin was rigged).

 So what are p-values alone good for?
 Simply put, they tell us when the outcomes we're seeing are weird.
 It's obvious that 29/30 heads is a strange outcome.
 But how strange is 19?
 A p-value tells us how liklely or unlikely an outcome we are seeig is.
-If the outcome is very unlikely, but the probability of an effect is even more unlikely,lets say close to zero, you should still be confident there is no effect.
-The strange outcome youre seeing is most likely fluke.
+However, while the outcome might be unlikely, the probability of an effect may be even more unlikely, perhaps even close to zero.
+In such a case we should still be confident there is no effect--the strange outcome we're seeing is most likely fluke.